What is Base64 Encoding?

 What is the difference between encoding and decoding?

-Encoding converts plain text or binary data into Base64 format, while decoding converts Base64-encoded strings back to their original form.
-Both processes are reversible and lossless.
+Encoding converts plain text or binary data into Base64 format using the RFC 4648 algorithm, while decoding converts Base64-encoded strings back to their original form.
+Both processes are reversible and lossless, preserving data integrity.
+You can test both operations instantly with our Base64 encoder tool above.

-Yes, Base64 can encode any binary data including images, documents, and executable files.
+Yes, Base64 can encode any binary data including images, PDFs, documents, and executable files.
 However, file size increases by approximately 33% after encoding.
+For image encoding specifically, use our dedicated Image to Base64 converter which handles image files directly and generates data URIs for CSS and HTML.

-Why does Base64 encoded data have = characters?
+Why does Base64 encoded data have = characters at the end?

-The = characters are padding to ensure the encoded string length is divisible by 4.
+The = characters are padding to ensure the encoded string length is divisible by 4, as required by the Base64 specification.
 This maintains proper alignment for accurate decoding.
+Depending on the input length, you'll see zero, one, or two padding characters.

-Use our free Base64 encoder and decoder tool to convert your text instantly.
-No registration required, completely secure and fast.
+Use our free Base64 encoder and decoder tool to convert your text and data instantly.
+No registration required, completely secure, client-side processing, and lightning-fast results.
+RFC 4648 compliant for maximum compatibility.